Following the April 20, 2010 Deepwater Horizon explosion and oil spill,

 Deepwater Horizon oil spill and the resulting restoration process.

-Please note that projects submitted previously through this website for consideration under RESTORE Act and NRDA Restoration will also be considered as candidates for funding under the Gulf Environmental Benefit Fund.
+The Florida Department of Environmental Protection continues to accept project proposals.
+Please note that projects submitted through our website will be considered for funding under RESTORE Act, NRDA Restoration and NFWF.
 To suggest a new project for consideration, please click on the link below.
+Please note the online project form is most compatible with Internet Explorer.

 The Department of Environmental Protection and Florida Fish and Wildlife Conservation Commission